avalon60/OraTAPI/README.md

 ---

 These are just a few of the controls.
-Read on for
+Read on for further detail.

 ### Configuration Settings for OraTAPI.ini

-This document explains the different sections and parameters of the configuration file used by **OraTAPI**.
+This section explains the different sections and parameters of the `OraTAPI.ini` configuration file used by **OraTAPI**.

+The `OraTAPI.ini` governs majority of the runtime behaviours of OraTAPI.

+As a reminder, the file is located as `<raTAPI_HOME/resources/config/OraTAPI.ini`.
+When OraTAPI starts up, it initialises settings, based upon the contents of this file.

+The file is divided into sections, and the sections have names which are enclosed within square brackets.

 ---